JashMash/chatbot-using-ai/README.md

 1. Check if you have Node.js by running  "node -version" in your terminal
 2. Run "npm install" when the terminal is opened within this project/directory (/chatbot-using-ai)
 3. Create a ".env.local" file in the cloned directory
-4. Within the ".env.local" file you will have to add your own API Key like this "OPENAI_API_KEY=abcd", which you can get from their website and it will need a balance of non zero.
+4. Within the ".env.local" file you will have to add your own API Key like this ~~"OPENAI_API_KEY=abcd"~~ "OPENROUTER_API_KEY=sk-or", which you can get from their website and it will need a balance of non zero.
 5. Run "npm run dev" and hope you have fun